Dear Lord, please help me forgive my parents for their dumb idea to move out to the middle of nowhere even though it is a huge mistake.

 “We’re moving to Eden,” mom told me in the parking lot of a K-mart.

-To understand how small Eden, Idaho is, it was only 15 minutes from Twin Falls, and I had never heard of it.
+To understand how small Eden, Idaho is, it was only 15 minutes from where we lived, and I had never heard of it.
 I had driven through the heart of Eden, Idaho multiple times and still had never heard of it.
 No doubt my parents were going to turn me into a hillbilly.

-All this because of my dad’s unfulfilled dream to be a mountain man and my sister’s outright rebellion.
+All this because of my sister’s rebellion.
 I know life isn’t fair, but c’mon.

 Then came the news that we were going to build our own house.

-I ended my 7th grade year not knowing what was in store for me, but my parents were sure this move was the key to saving their family.
-They had prayed many, many times about the decision and felt it was the right thing to do.
+I ended my 7th grade year not knowing what was in store, but my parents were sure this move was the key to saving their family and their Mormon dignity.
+They had prayed many, many times about the decision and felt it was, quote, “the right thing to do”.